guchan-fout/Android-Pangle-Manuel-Quick-Start/Quick-Start-Manual/en/2-naive_ad_en.md

 <a name="start/native_ad_origin_loadevent"></a>
 ### Determining load events

 `FeedAdListener` indicates the result of ad's load.
-If ad is loaded,
+If ad is loaded, `TTFeedAd` which include the data of the ad will be passed from `onFeedAdLoad`.

 ```kotlin